silogen/docs/docs/platform-infrastructure/demo-environment.md

   - kubernetes
 ---

-# Installing a demo environment
+# Install SiloGen demo environment

-This guide covers the process for installing and configuring a Kubernetes cluster from metal to model in a streamlined manner.
+This article explains how to install a Kubernetes cluster from metal to model in a streamlined manner.

 The demo environment runs on top of Kubernetes platform and includes some necessary Kubernetes platform components for monitoring, secrets management and certificate management.